 A female house fly will lay up to 900 eggs in her lifetime, usually in groups of 75 to 100 in a batch.
 The batches are placed in moist, filthy locations, ideally human or animal waste, and kitchen waste and compost piles.
 This is why fly control services are often required.
 The eggs must stay moist and somewhat warm to hatch.
-The eggs are small, oval-shaped and whitish in colour.
+The eggs are small, oval-shaped and whitish in color.
 Seeing clusters of these tiny eggs in your home may not mean infestation, but it will after they hatch and pupate.
-Fly Control Auckland Services.
-Call 0800 199399 or email.

 Maggots are small, white, worm-like larval flies.
 They are often found in the places they were hatched: warm, moist, filthy places, so they can feed off the material within that location.
 Maggots will readily feed off nutrient-rich sources, such as manure.
 The higher the nutrient value the less they need.